zostay/RakuWAPI/README.md

 The `p6wx.session.options` environment variable, if provided, MUST be an [Associative](http://doc.perl6.org/type/Associative) mapping implementation-specific keys and values.
 This allows the application a channel by which to instruct the session handler how to operate.

-3.5 Harikiri Mode
+3.5 Harakiri Mode
 -----------------

-The `p6wx.harikiri` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
-If set to `True` it signals to the application that the server supports harikiri mode, which allows the application to ask the server to terminate the current work when the request is complete.
+The `p6wx.harakiri` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool).
+If set to `True` it signals to the application that the server supports harakiri mode, which allows the application to ask the server to terminate the current work when the request is complete.

-The `p6wx.harikiri.commit` environment variable MAY be set by the application to signal to the server that the current worker should be killed after the current request has been processed.
+The `p6wx.harakiri.commit` environment variable MAY be set by the application to signal to the server that the current worker should be killed after the current request has been processed.

 3.6 Cleanup Handlers
 --------------------